Director, Health, Safety and Environment

 MOPP B/7.6 Workplace health and rehabilitation

-Emergency and crisis management (QUT staff access only)
+Health, safety and environment A-Z topics (QUT staff access only)

-QUT Health, Safety and Environment commitment statement (QUT staff access only)
+QUT Radiation Safety and Protection Plan (QUT staff and student access only)

 Work Health and Safety Act 2011 (Qld)

 |26.10.20||All||Vice-Chancellor and President||New policy (incorporates former policies A/9.1 Health, safety and environment framework, A/9.2 Environmental protection, A/9.5 Radiation protection, and A/9.8 Chemical management)|

 |24.05.17||All||Vice-Chancellor||Revised and simplified policy to reflect external audit recommendations|